 Where available, producer prices for milk products were already included from Eurostat statistics (Agricultural prices and price indices) in coco1.
 Completeness was not achieved in COCO1, however, because processed dairy products are not part of the EAA.
 Here we complete some gaps using price information for some Member States derived from ZMP and AMI, using a conversion factor, where possible.
 Missing price data of all EU15 Member States are completed with the average ratio (available price information to EU15 price), or average difference if ratio > 1.
 For totally empty time series the EU15 price is used instead.

+Belgium and Luxembourg are aggregated in COCO for reasons of data availability.

 For non EU15 we assume that prices for butter and cheese change as prices for cow milk if at least one price is observed and for the other milk product, besides whole milk powder only, whey powder and casein, it is assumed that unknown national producer prices are related to raw milk prices as in EU15.
-Prices for whole milk powder are completed by prices of skimmed milk powder and butter, prices for why powder by prices f whole milk powder and prices for skimmed milk powder.
+Prices for whole milk powder are completed by prices of skimmed milk powder and butter, prices for why powder by prices f whole milk powder and prices for casein by prices for skimmed milk powder.

-Data on expenditures are included from various sources as described in chapter "Data import, other additional data, COCO2".
+Data on expenditures are included from various sources as described in Chapter 2.2.2.5.
 UNSTAT data requires conversion to Euro using exchange rates mainly coming from Eurostat.
 Where missing, the exchange rates for the Western Balkan Countries and Turkey are completed from the Country Sheets.
 For still missing values, a last source is the UNSTAT site which sometimes gives longer series into the past as NC/USD.